lalamove/challenge/backend.md

   - Tips:

+    - Since an order can only be taken once, you must be mindful of race condition.
-    Be mindful of race condition, when there are concurrency requests, we expect only one can take the order
+    - When there are concurrent requests to take a same order, we expect only one can take the order while the other will fail.

 #### Order list